Brightscout/mattermost-plugin-exchange-calendar/README.md

 ## Overview

 This plugin supports a two-way integration between Mattermost and a Microsoft Exchange Calendar.
-For a stable production release, please download the latest version from the Plugin Marketplace and you can follow the instructions to [install](#installation) and [configure](#configuration) the plugin.
+For a stable production release, please download the latest version from the Plugin Marketplace and follow the instructions to [install](#installation) and [configure](#configuration) the plugin.

 **Note:** This plugin only supports the integration with on-premise Microsoft Exchange Server 2016+.
 For Azure/Office365 support please see [Mattermost Microsoft Calendar Plugin](https://github.com/mattermost/mattermost-plugin-mscalendar).

 ## Features

 - Daily summary of calendar events.
-- Automatic user status synchronization into Mattermost.
-- Create calendar events from Mattermost.
+- View your calendar events for the week.
+- Automatically update your status when you are in a meeting.
 - Get notifications for new calendar events on Mattermost.
 - Accept or decline calendar event invites from Mattermost.

+## Prerequisite

+This plugin communicates with Microsoft Exchange Server through a companion service, the [Mattermost Plugin Exchange EWS Proxy](https://github.com/Brightscout/mattermost-plugin-exchange-ews-proxy).
+Please ensure this service is installed and available to the Mattermost servers running this plugin.

+## Installation

+1. Go to the [releases page of this GitHub repository](https://github.com/Brightscout/mattermost-plugin-exchange-calendar/releases) and download the latest release for your Mattermost server.
+2. Upload this file in the Mattermost **System Console > Plugins > Management** page to install the plugin.
+To learn more about how to upload a plugin, [see the documentation](https://docs.mattermost.com/administration/plugins.html#plugin-uploads).

+## Configuration

+- Go to the Microsoft Exchange Calendar plugin configuration page on Mattermost as **System Console > Plugins > Microsoft Exchange Calendar**.

+- On the Microsoft Exchange Calendar plugin configuration page, you need to configure the following:
+  - **EWS Proxy Server URL**: Enter the base URL of the EWS Proxy Server.

+  - **EWS Proxy Server Authentication Key**: The authentication key used by the [mattermost-plugin-exchange-ews-proxy](https://github.com/Brightscout/mattermost-plugin-exchange-ews-proxy) to authenticate API requests from this plugin.

+ You may use the `Regenerate` button to generate a new key.
+Ensure that the key is configured in the mattermost-plugin-exchange-ews-proxy's `.env` file so that the proxy can authenticate API requests made by this plugin.

+## Development

-## Setup
+### Setup

 Make sure you have the following components installed:

 - Go - v1.16 - [Getting Started](https://golang.org/doc/install)
     > **Note:** If you have installed Go to a custom location, make sure the `$GOROOT` variable is set properly.
 Refer [Installing to a custom location](https://golang.org/doc/install#install).

 - Make

-## Building the plugin
+### Building the plugin

 Run the following command in the plugin repo to prepare a compiled, distributable plugin zip: